B-rade/scrapy-docs/README.rst

     scrapy crawl docs-root

-This will give you the root url for the index to each subpage.
-Then each index page can be scraped for images with
+Then each page can be scraped with the following command.

 .. code-block:: bash

-    scrapy crawl docs-toc
+    scrapy crawl whats-up-docs

-This will give a file with the url of the docs page and the img source url (no reason to download images if we don't need to).
-When I ran, I got about 30k image urls.
+This will give a file with the url of the docs page and the img source url (no reason to download the images if we don't need to).

 The next stage of the problem to classify images as code snippets I'd probably resort to mechanical turk.
-It's the type of activity that could be easily offloaded to hundreds of people instead of trying to get clever and build an ML model.
+It's the type of activity that could be easily offloaded to hundreds of people instead of trying to build an ML model.
 Could also try OCR and give an estimate of whether the text constitutes code.